MIT MEDIA LAB

 Pneumatic materiality

-We took this opportunity to deploy structures that no longer have to counteract/resist gravitational force.
-We explored new forms of rapid inflatable prototyping to understand the possibilities for surfaces in this type of environment.
-After numerous iterations, we developed a poured, silicone pneumatic module that had the ability to morph, as well as hold itself up in this environment.
+Freed from the constraints of gravity, we explored new forms of rapid inflatable prototyping to understand the possibilities for surfaces in this type of environment.
+After numerous iterations, we developed a poured, silicone pneumatic module that had the ability to morph and maintain its form in zero gravity.
+This approach allowed for the creation of structures that are both lightweight and responsive, adapting to the needs of the user in real-time.

 Physical interaction

-We took the module and reimagined these elements without XYZ reference to develop for space.
-The physical interaction of the surface emerged from this thinking – the surface would be flat until it was activated by a human in space with the intent to sleep.
-It then morphed around the body to support this condition by inflating, and would deflate to neutral when it was not needed
+We reimagined the module without traditional XYZ references to develop for space.
+The physical interaction of the surface emerged from this thinking—the surface remains flat until activated by a human in space with the intent to sleep.
+It then morphs around the body to support this condition by inflating and deflates to a neutral state when not needed.
+This responsive behavior creates a dynamic relationship between the user and the environment, enhancing comfort and functionality in microgravity.

 For more information, please visit the City Science Group Project Page and the MIT Media Lab post on the Zero G Flight.